 Semantic search solves the problem faced by the more traditional approach of lexical search, which is great at finding keyword matches, but struggles to capture the context or meaning of a piece of text.

-With Cohere, you can generate text embeddings through the Embed endpoint (Embed v3 being the latest model), which supports over 100 languages.
+With Cohere, you can generate text embeddings through the Embed endpoint.

 In this tutorial, you’ll learn about: